Who owns the customer journey in motor finance?

 If you get this right as a captive finance business, for example, then even if your customer selects a competitor OEM’s vehicle as their next purchase, you have the option to keep the finance relationship.

-The question also arises, upon successful renewal, of whose sale it is – the finance house or the dealer’s.
-However, this is not a new debate.
+The question also arises, upon successful renewal, of whose sale it is, the finance house’s or the dealer’s.
+However, this isn’t a new debate.
 In such a close symbiotic relationship as exists between dealers and finance houses, there has always been a level of tension and flux around the issue of customer ownership.

-It is not going to be possible to gain all of the cost saving benefits of digital financial technology and the up-sell, cross-sell, and new business benefits of digital engagement without deciding who ultimately owns the long term customer relationship.
+It’s not going to be possible to gain all of the cost-saving benefits of digital financial technology and the up-sell, cross-sell and new business benefits of digital engagement without deciding who ultimately owns the long-term customer relationship.

-Have a read of what the journalist also said on this topic here
+Read what the journalist said on this topic here

 Want to know more?

-ieDigital can help your organization deploy a digital self-service platform that gives you the foundations to foster a relationship with your customer and, in time, extend and flex your value proposition.
-We can also work with you to better understand your customers’ needs and to prototype, test, and try out new concepts and ideas with them.
+ieDigital can help your organisation deploy a digital self-service platform that gives you the foundations to foster a relationship with your customer and, in time, extend and flex your value proposition.
+We will work with you to better understand your customers’ needs and to prototype, test and try out new concepts and ideas with them.

 For more information, please click here to request a chat or demo.